dhalber11/CircuitPython/README.md

 ### Reflection
 Overall I did have some difficulty with this assignment mainly during the transition between questions.
 As I was changing dimensions something would get thrown off and I would be stuck trying to find out what that was.
 My main issue was constraints and what in the Part that I based new sketches off of.
 Everything is based off of another thing so if one changed then the other might come with it.
 In the end I got some help from Mr.H and he was a great help in finding what was off with my designs.
 This assignment was very useful as it was good practice for the Onshape Certification.

+## Onshape Certification

+### Prep
+For this assignment it was a culmination of the whole of my Onshape expertise come down to one test.
+I felt very prepared for this exam.
+I was able to use my knowledge of the past assignments that we used to prepare to help me.
+It all looked very familiar because of this.
+All of the parts of the exam were pretty much identical in the general design while the questions and dimensions were different.
+However because I had practiced the very similar assignments earlier in the year I was practiced with the tools that were needed to design the parts.
+I ended up passing all thanks to Mr.H and the practice assignments he assigned.
+There is a link to my here<[dylan-halbert-ff3a69da-d7b4-4372-af34-5b19af5cd6e2-certificate.pdf](https://github.com/dhalber11/CircuitPython/files/11407554/dylan-halbert-ff3a69da-d7b4-4372-af34-5b19af5cd6e2-certificate.pdf)>